 A mode is a scale.
-Scales which produce distinct sounds.
-We can create them in different ways.
+A scale which produces a distinct and recognizable sound.
+We can ‘create’ them in different ways.
 One way is to think in terms of a parent key; from where it can be derived.
-Another is to use a common shell and add tones [but also touch-in with where this lives – was derived – in a parent key].
+Another is to use a common shell and add tones.
+Even another is to use paralleling.

 - Modes are portable.
 We can use any where they fit [even outside their key center], and also think in different ways to organize them and apply them to the fretboard.

-- We can play music [a song] that is based in a mode other than Ionian or its Natural minor.
+- We can play music [a song] that is based in a mode other than Major (or typical minor).
 Songs can be based in D Dorian, etc.

 - The number of tones in a scale is the number of modes it can produce [7 tone scales mean that there are 7 modes – each tone can be a ‘starting point’].
 So, the minimum number of names that a scale can have is the same as the number of tones in the scale.
 If a scale has 7 tones, it has a minimum of 7 names [just as the pentatonic has minimum of 5 names].
 Sometimes, scales have more than one name [C Major is C Ionian – same thing, two names].

 - Mode names follow Greek tribal names (not necessarily that each tribe played the mode as its trademark sound).
 They are Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian.